nathanj29/BoostBehavior52AngleAerial/README.md

 The problem with this bigger "magnitude = 1" shape is that even with some stick radial deviation, **most controller brands won't be able to reach it fully** in every directions !
 (At least not without a custom re-calibration of pressure sensitivity, or worn out sticks.)
 This leads to the wayfarer most likely **not walking as fast if you hold the left stick in diagonals**, which can also translates into lower speed when Fancy Flying not completely on the vertical axis of the left stick...

-This can result in some controllers being more advantageous than others for _Journey_, if their stick radial deviation is bigger.
+This results in some controllers being more advantageous than others for _Journey_, if their stick radial deviation is bigger.

 ### Clamping explained

-magic formula under spoilers
+To determine if clamping should occur the **magnitude** is first calculated by using this formula ; with X and Y being the Journey-processed pressure coordinates: **√(X² + Y²)**

+If the magnitude is bigger than 1, the new stick coordinates are calculated as follows:
+**Xclamped = X / magnitude**

+**Yclamped = Y / magnitude**